Eliminate Drag (2 of 3): Uplevel a Core Process

 This process does not need to be complicated, and in fact, it shouldn't.
 There's a reason people let broken processes remain unchecked regardless of the heartache and problems they cause.
 It's easy to try to do too much and end up not changing anything.

-That’s why I recommend you don’t try to change everything and optimize everything.
-It’s not a redesign; it’s an improvement.
-Free up some capacity for the organization to execute focus few, and you can come back to the next round of progress when you are well on your way to recovery.
+That's why I recommend you don't try to change everything and optimize everything at once.
+It's not a redesign; it's an improvement.
+Free up some capacity for the organization to execute on your Focus Few, and you can come back to the next round of progress when you are well on your way to recovery.